berrym/btrfs-backup-ng/README.md

     $ btrfs-backup-ng /home /mnt/backups/home:/opt /mnt/backups/opt

 or a similarly chained command.
 Each task will have its own set of options.
+Theres a set of Global Display Options that are inherited by all tasks.
+See `btrfs-backup-ng --help` for details.

 ## Help text